Unified Breakdown Analysis for Byzantine Robust Gossip: Background

+In this section, we describe the threat model and the robustness criterion that we consider.

-{\textbf{Threat model.} We consider Byzantine nodes to be omniscient adversaries, able to collude and to send distinct values to each of their neighbors.
-As such, the exact number $|\B|$ of Byzantine nodes, a common metric to quantify robustness in centralized (or fully-connected) settings, does not matter, and we instead bound the number of Byzantine neighbors that each honest node has, i.e.~$\{|n_{\B}(i)|; i \in \H\}$, as it is standard in decentralized analyses~\citep{he2022byzantine,wu2023byzantine}.
+{\textbf{Threat model.} We consider Byzantine nodes to be unknown omniscient adversaries, able to collude and send distinct values to each of their neighbors.
+We measure their influence by considering the weight of Byzantine nodes in the neighborhood of each honest node, $(b(i) := \sum_{j \in n_{\B}(i)}\w_{ij})_{i \in \H}$ (as in~\citet{leblanc2013resilient, he2022byzantine}), instead of the total number of Byzantine nodes $|\B|$ as done for the centralized or fully-connected setting.
+Similarly, we denote by $h(i) = \sum_{j \in n_{\H}(i)} w_{ij}$ the weights of the honest nodes adjacent to the node $i$.

-Similarly, the total number of honest nodes does not provide relevant information anymore, as the results depend on \textit{how} they are linked, i.e., the topology of the honest subgraph.
-Therefore, for sparse topologies, we need to make an assumption about some property of the graph related to its topology, instead of simply the number honest neighbors.
-In the remainder of this paper, we consider spectral properties of the Laplacian of the honest subgraph as a relevant quantity for robustness analyses.
-Yet, we emphasize that our results on the breakdown depend on the spectral properties \emph{of the honest subgraph}, meaning that for a given graph, these properties change depending on the location of Byzantine nodes.
-We introduce the following class of graphs to take this dependence into account.
+In the case of an arbitrary communication network, the number of honest nodes does not provide enough information by itself, as the results depend on \textit{how} the nodes are linked, i.e., the topology of the honest subgraph.
+Therefore, in the case of sparse topologies, it is necessary to consider a property of the graph related to its structure rather than relying solely on the number of honest nodes.
+We will show that spectral properties of the Laplacian of honest subgraph are relevant quantities for robustness analyses and introduce the following class of graphs.